EGGROLLsHVN/GrowAGardenMacro/README.md

 ## 📖 Description
 An automated program for the roblox game "Grow A Garden" that easily buys items from all shops every reset (regular seeds, eggs, gears, events).
 Saves players time on manual grinding.

-- Only works for 2560x1600 and 1920x1080 resolution

 ### Setup
+- 1290 x 1080 Resolution Only, With 125% Scale
+- Turn off auto hide keyboard
 - ESC >> Settings >> UI Navigation Toggle >> ON
-- Recall wrench in hotbar slot 2
+- ESC >> Settings >> Maximum Frame Rate >> 60 fps
 - For all shops make sure scroller is at the very beginning
 - All shop items must be deselected
+- If selected honey swarm event auto compress make sure all pollinated plants are unfavorited in inventory
+    - (Click ~ and search pollinated and right click all the pollinated items you want to compress)
+- Recall wrench in hotbar slot 2
 - Lineup according to the lineup.png image so it walks straight to the egg merchant from sell
 - Run Executable